yameguchi/simplify/README.md

 3. Initialize web server
     - Install [MAMP](https://www.mamp.info/en/downloads/)
     - Open the root MAMP folder and open index.html on your web browser

+## Description
+Simplify is a web application that generates playlists based on algorithmic compatibility scores between users’ listening data and the current top 100s of different music categories.
+The similarity score is computed using cosine similarity between the generated feature vector of the current top-100s and user's listening data.
+To extract the feature vector, data was cleaned, standardized, and normalized using methods such as One Hot Encoding (for release year), TF-IDF (for genres), and Min-max Scaling.

 ## Demo